Vaginal Birth After Cesarean (VBAC)Skip to the navigation

-- What to expect during VBAC labor and delivery.
+- What to expect during labor and delivery.

 - How to manage the birth using controlled breathing and emotional and physical support.

-Other than requiring closer monitoring, labor for a VBAC is the same as normal labor.
+Other than requiring closer monitoring, trial of labor after cesarean, or TOLAC labor, is the same as normal labor.
 During early labor, a woman can remain as active and mobile as she wants.
-There are no specific restrictions for VBAC until active labor begins.
+There are no specific restrictions for TOLAC until active labor begins.
 During the active period of labor, continuous fetal heart monitoring is done to watch for early signs of fetal distress or uterine rupture.
-(For more information, see Reference Exams and Tests.)
+(For more information, see Exams and Tests.)

-If you are attempting VBAC and you have not had a previous vaginal birth or your previous cesarean was done early on in labor, your labor will be like a first-time labor.
-For example, it could take a long time.
+If you are attempting trial of labor and you have not had a previous vaginal birth or your previous cesarean was done early on in labor, your labor will be like a first-time labor.

-For more information about labor and delivery, see the topic Reference Labor, Delivery, and Postpartum Period.
+For more information about labor and delivery, see the topic Labor and Delivery.

 As the end of pregnancy nears, the cervix normally becomes soft and begins to open (dilate) and thin (efface), preparing for labor and delivery.
 When labor does not naturally start on its own, labor may be started artificially (induced).

-Some doctors avoid the use of any Reference medicine to start (induce) a VBAC trial of labor, because they are concerned about Reference uterine rupture.
+Some doctors avoid the use of any medicine to start (induce) a trial of labor, because they are concerned about uterine rupture.
 Other doctors are comfortable with the careful use of oxytocin (Pitocin) to start labor when the cervix is soft and opening (dilating).